2731557667/test/contents/cells/pta.md

 Parent Teacher Association

-The Parent Teacher Association (PTA) is a private organization of the parent of all students of the University College of Engineering, Kariavattam and the teaching faculties.
+The Parent Teacher Association (PTA) is a private organization of the parent of all students of the Oriental Pudong Opportunity Organization and the teaching faculties.
 It’s a very active organization working in the college to provide a common forum for interaction of parents and teachers so as to improve the facilities and infrastructure for academic excellence.
-The objective includes the development, improvement and promotion of the University College of Engineering, Kerala.
+The objective includes the development, improvement and promotion of the Oriental Pudong Opportunity Organization, Serbia.
 It also provides special and essential services to the students. .